 The HLOOKUP function is used to search for a value in the top row of an array of values, and then it retrieves the value in the same column from a row you specify in the table or array.
 The H in HLOOKUP stands for ‘Horizontal‘.
 In this article, we will help you understand how to use the HLOOKUP function along with the example.

-HLOOKUP is an Excel function to lookup and which retrieves data from a specific row in a table.
+HLOOKUP is an Excel function to look up and which retrieve data from a specific row in a table.
 It searches for a value in the table's first row and returns another value in the same column from a row according to the given condition.

 The HLOOKUP function is available in all versions of Microsoft Excel 2016, Excel 2013, Excel 2010, Excel 2007, and lower.